 If you’re looking to apply for jobs in Europe, you may be wondering if the process is any different from that in the United States or other regions.
-While they have some things in common, some companies and institutions require a specific type of resume.
-Or as it’s called in Europe, a CV or curriculum vitae.

 Though there are numerous types of resume formats you can use in Europe, the Europass, also known as the “European resume”, was developed by the European Commission in the 1990s as a standardized format.